onepanelio/core-docs/docs/reference/jupyterlab/overview.md

 ---
-title: Getting started with JupyterLab
+title: JupyterLab overview
-sidebar_label: Getting started
+sidebar_label: JupyterLab overview
-description: Onepanel - Getting started with JupyterLab
+description: Onepanel - JupyterLab overview
 ---

 The JupyterLab Workspace in Onepanel is configured with all the tools and libraries you already use out of the box.